|What is the Origin-Destination Onboard Survey?

 How was the survey conducted?

-- WSF conducted the surveys onboard more than 300 sailings around the ferry system between October 14 and November 4, 2006.
+- WSF conducted the surveys onboard more than 300 sailings around the ferry system in October 2013.

 What do the results tell WSF?